-oday, much of the work done to resolve conflict between nations and to build a collaborative global society is spearheaded by the United Nations Organization.
+oday, much of the work done to resolve conflict and to build a collaborative global society is spearheaded by the United Nations Organization.
 The U.N. was founded as a direct result of the bitter lessons taught by World War II, a conflict that had brought modern civilization to the brink of total collapse and anarchy.
-The Bahá'í Community which by the end of the 20th century had spread to virtually every country, territory and island on earth, is today recognized by many governments and Non-Governmental Organizations (NGOs) 4 for its tireless work to inject a new spiritual dynamism and global vision into the many efforts that are currently under way to bring humanity together and to build a peaceful and progressive planetary society.
+The Bahá'í Community which by the end of the 20th century had spread to virtually every country, territory and island on earth, is today recognized by many governments and NGO's4 for its tireless work to inject new global vision and dynamism into the many efforts that are now under way to bring humanity together and to build a peaceful and progressive planetary society.

-Almost three quarters of a century after the rise and fall of the Third Reich, which history holds largely responsible for what led to the cataclysm of World War II, it should therefore be of historic interest to examine how the Bahá'í Faith fared under National Socialism.
-At the same time it may be legitimate to ask whether the Bahá'ís in Germany and elsewhere could not have prevented Nazism's rise to power, or at least have mitigated its excesses and shielded its victims.
+Almost three quarters of a century after the rise and fall of the Third Reich, which history holds largely responsible for what led to the cataclysm of World War II, it is of historic interest to examine how the Bahá'í Faith fared under National Socialism and also to address the question why the Bahá'ís in Germany could not have prevented Nazism's rise to power, or at least have mitigated its excesses and shielded its victims.

-Armed with hindsight it can be said that Bahá'ís showed great courage in the face of oppression.
-Often at personal risk, they acted exactly as they had been directed by Shoghi Effendi3 who was then the spiritual head and Guardian of the Bahá'í Faith.
+Armed with hindsight it can be said that Bahá'ís did show great courage in the face of oppression.
+Often at personal risk, they acted exactly as they had been directed by Shoghi Effendi5 in Haifa who was then the spiritual head and Guardian of the Bahá'í Faith.
 Some tried to reason with the authorities, others spent time in jail, still others upheld and defended the verities of their faith before public tribunals.
 The occasional insinuation, therefore, that German Bahá'ís cozied up to the regime and denied its evil, strays from the truth and mires the memory of those stalwart believers who were fated to keep the Faith's tender flame alive throughout a stormy and seemingly endless night of barbarism.
 They kept their faith inviolate and at war's end stood ready to bring its message of hope to their vanquished and disillusioned fellow men.

-For someone who has vivid recollections of those years and who became closely associated with many of that small band of devoted early Bahá'ís 6, it is a pressing obligation to set down an accurate record of their expressed high hopes and heroic deeds, lest these become forgotten and are lost to posterity.
-This effort must be undertaken in the context of what German Bahá'ís experienced in the decades leading up to the crisis, and the turmoil they later faced.
+For someone who has vivid recollections of those years and who became closely acquainted with many of that small band of devoted early Bahá'ís6, it is a pressing obligation to set down an accurate record of their high hopes and heroic deeds, lest these become forgotten and are lost to posterity.
+This must be undertaken in the context of what

+German Bahá'ís did experience in the decades leading up to the crisis, and the turmoil they later faced.
 The reader should pay particular attention to the excerpts taken from a copious correspondence that flowed between Haifa and Germany.
 Without a clear understanding of their import and implications this account by itself would be worthless.

-The first Bahá'í in Germany was a dentist by the name of Edwin Fischer.
-Born in the small town of Ludwigsburg, just north of Stuttgart, he had emigrated to the United States where he studied dentistry and became acquainted with the Bahá'í Faith.
-He returned to Stuttgart in 1904 to share the Faith's message of renewal with his former countrymen.
-His approach was quite unusual as we shall see.
+The first Bahá'í in Germany was Edwin Fischer.
+Born in the small town of Ludwigsburg, just North of Stuttgart, he had emigrated to the United States where he studied dentistry and became acquainted with the Bahá'í Faith.
+He returned to Stuttgart in 1904 to share its message of hope and renewal with his former countrymen.
+As we shall see, his approach was quite unusual.

-Mrs. Alice Schwarz, the wife of Konsul Schwarz, frequently told us this anecdote: When I needed to see a dentist, our family physician, a Dr. Felix von Gussmann, suggested that I see Dr. Edwin Fischer.
-He said he was an excellent dentist, but he warned me that while I sat helpless in his chair, Dr. Fischer would probably regale me with all sorts of strange tales which I should simply try to ignore.
+Mrs. Alice Schwarz, the wife of Konsul Schwarz, wrote: 'When I needed to see a dentist, our family physician, a Dr. Felix von Gussmann, suggested that I see Dr. Edwin Fischer.
+He said he was an excellent dentist, but he warned me that while I sat helpless in his chair, Dr. Fischer would probably regale me with all sorts of strange tales which I should simply try to ignore.'